This is a log of my fourth tour to Torres del Paine where Grey Lake is located.

 Puerto Natales is about 1.5-2 hours’ drive from the park and very convenient, however the airport works only during summertime.
 The alternative airport is at Punta Arenas, 3 hours away from Puerto Natales, long road with extreme Patagonia wind.

-Both bookings were confirmed, however when I requested the rental car reservation, Avis nor Herts were operating at Puerto Natales.
+I confirmed both bookings, however when requesting the rental car reservation, Avis nor Herts were not operating at Puerto Natales.
 This was a major hiccup, as without transportation we could not move freely within the park, distances are very big.

 After many Google searches, found a small local rental car company that had availability.